choltz/blog/content/blog/building-a-functional-composition-library-in-ruby.md

 +++
 date = "2017-04-08T11:15:21-04:00"
-title = "Functional composition library in ruby - part 2" draft = true
-thumbnail = "images/cats_cradle.png"
+title = "Building a functional composition library in ruby" draft = true thumbnail = "images/cats_cradle.png"
 +++
-This article is one of a multi-part series discussing how to build a functional chaining library in ruby. <a href="/blog/functional-composition-in-ruby">Part I can be found here</a>.
+This is one of a multi-part series discussing how to build a functional chaining library in ruby.

+* <a href="/blog/functional-composition-in-ruby">Functional Composition in Ruby</a>
+* Building a Functional Composition Library in Ruby (this article)
-The previous article proposed a functional composition library in Ruby.
-Here, we'll start building this librarty - the end result of this discussion will be a Ruby gem that adds functional composition capabilities.
+* <a href="/blog/building-a-functional-composition-library-in-ruby-composition-operator">Building a functional composition library in ruby - composition operator</a>

+Here, we'll start building the librarty - the end result of this discussion will be a Ruby gem that adds functional composition capabilities.
 The project is named Lightpipe - you can find <a href="https://github.com/choltz/lightpipe" target="window">the source here</a>.

-Each installment in this series will have a dedicated branch in the repository. <a href="https://github.com/choltz/lightpipe/tree/part_1">.
+Each installment in this series will have a dedicated branch in the repository. <a href="https://github.com/choltz/lightpipe/tree/part_1" target="window">The code for this article is here</a>.

 Dive into some code
 -------------------